ManpreetBahl/Karma-Farma/README.md

 python3 app.py
 ```

 This will start the server on `localhost:8080`.
+Support and documentation for cloud deployment will be added to this application at a later time.
 If you want to deploy the application to the cloud, refer to the appropriate documentation for the cloud provider of your choice.

-Support and documentation for cloud deployment will be added to this application at a later time.
+##Design
+Visit the [Design](https://bitbucket.org/TheManpreetBahl/karma-farma/wiki/Design) wiki for more information on critical components of the application.

 ## Future Work
 The current ideas for enchancements are: